codingbbq/codingbbq.github.io/_posts/2019-03-20-HackerRank-FTW.markdown

 We can assign a possible big integer data type to a variable like below `let aBigSum = BigInt(Number.MAX_SAFE_INTEGER);`

-Also, I used the `reduce` javascript function in this problem.
+Also, I used the `reduce` JavaScript function in this problem.

 ```javascript